Hey Kids (Start Here)

 He stared up at the ostentatiously gold ceiling of an alien spaceship and tried to formulate his next question.
 It didn’t come easily.

 When Volker woke the following morning, he was alone in the ship’s sleeping quarters.
-Telford was an early riser, and Volker was getting used to his comings and goings.
+Telford was an early riser, and Volker had gotten used to his comings and goings.

-He dressed, washed his face, brushed his teeth, and found Telford in the workroom, methodically working his way through an LA MRE that was exactly the same as all the other LA MREs.
+He dressed, washed his face, brushed his teeth, and found Telford in the workroom, methodically working his way through an LA MRE that was exactly the same as all their other LA MREs.

-“Morning,” Volker said, crossing the room to open the crate of silver-wrapped meals.
+“Morning.”
+Volker crossed the room and opened a crate full of silver-wrapped meals.

 “Morning.
 Find anything useful in the database we swiped from the refinery?”
 Telford asked.